LucasZapico/barley-store-v1/README.md

 </h1>

-Playing with creating an ecommerce experince with integration with the Printful API.
+Playing with creating an ecommerce experience with integration with the Printful API.
 Featuring product designs from the Barley Water Community.

 ## Stack